Ronnie pays off $50,000 in credit card debt and swears off credit cards.

 Consolidated Credit got results where Ronnie couldn’t…

-“When I negotiated on my own one creditor would only gone down to 15%, but Consolidated was able to get 5 or 6%.
+“When I negotiated on my own one creditor would only go down to 15%, but Consolidated was able to get 5 or 6%.
 It was half of what they were willing to do for me alone.
-So, I ended up paying one quarter of the original interest rate.”
+So, I ended up paying one-quarter of the original interest rate.”

 Consolidated Credit contacted each creditor to negotiate lower rates and an adjusted payment schedule.
 More of Ronnie’s creditors agreed to drop their rate to zero.
 The credit counseling team helped Ronnie set up a repayment plan.

 “It was immediately a relief.
 That was proven more and more as the months passed and I could see the balances shrinking.”